 Naturopathic childbirth and midwifery is a synthesis of the philosophies of naturopathic medicine and traditional midwifery.
 It provides prenatal and postnatal care using modern diagnostic techniques in combination with midwifery knowledge and wisdom.
 The naturopathic approach strengthens healthy body functions to assist in a more enjoyable pregnancy and birth experience.
-With dual training as naturopathic doctors and midwives, naturopathic midwives are uniquely qualified to provide comprehensive health care for the woman and her family throughout their lives.
+With dual training as naturopathic doctors and midwives, naturopathic midwives are uniquely qualified to provide comprehensive health care for the pregnant person/parent and their family throughout their lives.